2025-2026 School Year Registration

-We're excited to announce that Registration will open TUESDAY, APRIL 30 at 6:00 am for the 2024-2025 school year.
-This includes classes for Speech and Debate, English, Leadership and Entrepreneurship, Constitution and Moot Court, Robotics, and ACT Prep.
+We're excited to announce that Priority Registration will open TUESDAY, APRIL 29 at 6:00 am (for returning families who fulfilled their commitments) and General Registration will open Thursday, May 1 at 6:00 am for the 2025-2026 school year.
+This includes classes for Speech and Debate, English, Leadership and Entrepreneurship, Constitution and Moot Court, Robotics, ACT Prep, and a pilot class for Pre-Algebra.

 Some classes have shifted around, but most will be returning.
 We've also added some great new classes and locations, including:

-• Elite Speech and Debate in Midvale, Saratoga Springs, and Online
+• Elite Speech and Debate - Saratoga Springs

 See the full list of classes and their locations below.